Skip to main content

 NameDescriptionStatusPlan AlignmentScope/Duration

 Multifamily Positive Rent PaymentThis research pilot aims to increase on-time rent payment reporting at Multifamily properties to credit bureaus for inclusion in individual renter’s credit scores.
-Rent reporting is aligned with the Multifamily strategy to empower renters through (1) education, (2) access to stable, affordable housing, and (3) financial stability.Active September 27, 2022 - June 30, 2025
+Rent reporting is aligned with the Multifamily strategy to empower renters through (1) education, (2) access to stable, affordable housing, and (3) financial stability.Closed September 27, 2022 - June 30, 2025

 Title AcceptanceCertain refinance transactions determined to have low title risk may be sold to Fannie Mae without the requirement of a lender’s title insurance policy or Attorney Opinion Letter (AOL), helping to reduce closing costs for borrowers.Active November 19, 2024 - May 31, 2026